CapTen101/VLC-docs/setup/linux/ubuntu.rst

 2. On the search bar, type in VLC and click on the press enter.

+3. After the search has been displayed on your screen, click on the VLC cone icon to trigger its installation.

+4. On the VLC installation homepage, click on the install button at the top right of your screen.
+After clicking on install, a dropdown menu is shown asking you to choose your prefered method of installation the particaular way you intend to instal

 3. Click on the VLC media player icon will be displayed on the screen,

 1. Open the `VLC website <https://www.videolan.org/vlc/download-ubuntu.html>`_ on your browser.